Aggregations of quadratic inequalities and hidden hyperplane convexity: Finite number of aggregations sufficient to obtain the convex hull

-Now we study the structure of aggregations with fixed support of size two, and show they form either one or two intervals.
-For the description of the convex hull it suffices to take either the two outermost endpoints, or two endpoints of the same interval.
+Now we study the structure of aggregations with fixed support of size two that contain $\conv(S)$, and show they are either empty or form one or two intervals, whose endpoints are the same as the intervals described in \cite{yildiran2009convex}.
+Thus for the description of the convex hull it suffices to take either the two outermost endpoints, or two endpoints of the same interval.
 The key ingredient in our proof is the geometry of the set defined by two quadratic inequalities, which was studied in \cite{yildiran2009convex}.
 Here we list the results that are needed for our proof, and describe their implications.
 Note that the versions stated in our paper differ by a sign compared to \cite{yildiran2009convex}, as we study the set of points where the quadratic inequalities are negative (instead of positive).

-These results show that convex combinations of any two quadratics contain at most two intervals of matrices that have at most one negative eigenvalue.
+In words, these results show that convex combinations of any two quadratics contain at most two intervals of matrices that have at most one negative eigenvalue.
 The endpoints of the intervals can be recognized as points where the rank drops.
 Furthermore, homogenized good aggregations lying in the same interval have an additional geometric property described in Lemma \ref{lem:yildiran_hyperplane}.

 Now we formally state these results.
 Let $\nu(M)$ denote the number of negative eigenvalues of a matrix $M$.

 \begin{theorem}[Lemma 2 of \cite{yildiran2009convex}] Let $Q_1,Q_2$ be two symmetric matrices, and let $\Lambda=\{0\le \alpha\le 1: \nu(\alpha Q_1+(1-\alpha)Q_2)=1 \}$.
 If $\Lambda\ne \emptyset$, then there exists $n_c\in\{1,2\}$ and $\Lambda=\bigcup_{1\le j\le n_c}\{\I_j\}$, where each $\I_j$ is a closed interval of $[0,1]$ and $\I_j,\I_k$ are disjoint if $j\ne k$.
 Furthermore, the endpoints of $\I_j$ are real roots of $\det(\alpha Q_1+(1-\alpha)Q_2)=0$, known as generalized eigenvalues (GEVs) of $Q_1$ and $Q_2$. \end{theorem}